Corey Knebel: Milwaukee Brewers

 On January 19, 2015, the Rangers traded Knebel, Luis Sardiñas, and Marcos Diplan to the Milwaukee Brewers for Yovani Gallardo.

 In May 2017, Knebel became the permanent closer for the Brewers, taking the job from a struggling Neftalí Feliz.
 On June 22, Knebel set the MLB record for most consecutive appearances with at least one strikeout by a relief pitcher at 38.
 The record was previously set in 2014 by Aroldis Chapman with the Cincinnati Reds.
 On July 19, Knebel's streak ended at 45 games after failing to record a strikeout in a blown save against the Pittsburgh Pirates.

 Knebel injured his left hamstring while pitching on April 5, 2018, against the Chicago Cubs and was placed on the disabled list.
 He was activated on May 9.
 However, Knebel struggled over his next 3 months with the Brewers, and he was demoted to the Colorado Springs Sky Sox on August 24 after compiling a 2–3 record with a 5.08 ERA in 41 appearances.
 He was brought back up on September 2, and closed out the regular season in dominant fashion with 16 consecutive scoreless appearances, including 2 wins, 2 saves, and 6 holds.
 In the 2018 postseason he posted a 0.90 ERA in 10 innings, giving up his lone run in a save of NLCS Game 1.

 Shortly after 2019 opening day, Knebel was dealing with soreness in his right elbow.
-It was eventually revealed that his right elbow had a torn UCL, which needed Tommy John surgery, putting Knebel away for the rest of 2019.
+It was eventually revealed that he had a torn UCL, which necessitated Tommy John surgery and sidelined Knebel for the entire 2019 season.
 On December 2, Knebel was designated for assignment by the Brewers.

 In the shortened 2020 season, Knebel returned and recorded a 6.08 ERA in 13 1/3 innings over 15 games.